FrancisCrickInstitute/DESdemonA/README.md

 )
 ```

-So all of the traditional ways of specifying a specific contrst are
+So all of the traditional ways of specifying a contrast are
 represented, respectively:

 - by a single character, traditionally done in DESeq2 with